 We Believe in Transparency

 Our fees vary by length of session and the therapist, and are subject to change over the course of the therapists’ career.
-We also offer low-cost counseling options through our Counseling Interns Veronica Mugi, BA and Melanie Klinke, BA.
+We also offer low-cost counseling options through our Counseling Interns Christen Curry, BA and Michelle Petersen, BA

 Each therapist’s availability to accept new clients changes regularly.
 Please call so we can learn about your counseling goals, and match you with an open therapist that best meets your needs, 303-513-8975, X1.